Otago Peninsula: Pre-European settlement

-Southern Māori oral tradition tells of five successively arriving peoples and while the earliest, Kahui Tipua, appear to be fairy folk, modern anthropological opinion is that they represent historical people who have become encrusted with legend.
-Te Rapuwai were next and seemed to be succeeded by two Waitaha tribes, but it has been suggested this was really one with 'Waitaha' also being used as a catchall name for all earlier peoples by some later arrivals.
+Southern Māori oral tradition tells of five successively arriving peoples, and while the earliest, Kahui Tipua, appear to be fairy folk, modern anthropological opinion is that they represent historical people who have become encrusted with legend.
+Te Rapuwai were next and seemed to be succeeded by two Waitaha tribes, but it has been suggested this was really one with Waitaha also being used as a catchall name for all earlier peoples by some later arrivals.
 Te Rapuwai may perhaps also have been used like this.
 Nevertheless, some middens, such as those on the peninsula, have been identified traditionally with Te Rapuwai.
 Anderson's later, or tribal Waitaha, arrived in the south in the 15th century.

-Moa and moa hunters went into decline but a new Classic Māori culture evolved, characterised by the construction of pā, and new peoples arrived on the Otago Peninsula.
+Moa and moa hunters went into decline, but a new Classic Māori culture evolved, characterised by the construction of pā, and new peoples arrived on the Otago Peninsula.
 People here at this time practised what has been called a foraging economy.
-Increasing reliance was placed on harvesting the root of the cabbage tree/tī kouka, and 'umu ti', cabbage tree ovens, proliferate over some parts of the Peninsula, showing intensive use of the land.
+Increasing reliance was placed on harvesting the root of the cabbage tree/tī kouka, and "umu ti", cabbage-tree ovens, proliferate over some parts of the Peninsula, showing intensive use of the land.

-Kati Mamoe (Ngāti Mamoe) arrived in the late 16th century.
-Kai Tahu came about a hundred years later.
+Kāti Māmoe (Ngāti Mamoe) arrived in the late 16th century.
+Kāi Tahu came about a hundred years later.
 Pukekura, a fortress on Taiaroa Head, was built about 1650.
 Nearby villages on Te Rauone Beach perhaps date from the same time.
 Pukekura's terraces are still visible, with some of them co-opted into later European defence works.

-Many traditions survive from this period concerning figures such as Waitai and Moki II who at different times both lived at Pukekura pa.
-One of the best known concerns Tarewai, who is difficult to place chronologically, but was of Kai Tahu descent.
-He gained possession of Pukekura, was in conflict with Kati Mamoe at Papanui Inlet and made a famous escape back into Pukekura by a cliff still known as Tarewai's Leap.
-There had been an argument about Kati Mamoe fishing rights on Papanui Inlet.
+Many traditions survive from this period concerning figures such as Waitai and Moki II who at different times both lived at Pukekura pā.
+One of the best known concerns Tarewai, who is difficult to place chronologically, but was of Kāi Tahu descent.
+He gained possession of Pukekura, was in conflict with Kāti Māmoe at Papanui Inlet, and made a famous escape back into Pukekura by a cliff still known as Tarewai's Leap.
+There had been an argument about Kāti Māmoe fishing rights on Papanui Inlet.
 A particularly fine talismanic whale bone fishook of the 18th century was found there and is now in the Otago Museum.